wazuh/wazuh-dashboard-plugins/scripts/wazuh-alerts-generator/README.md

 This is a utility for generating sample Wazuh security alerts.

-The code is based in a feature included in the Wazuh plugin Wazuh dashboard.
+The code is based in a feature included in the Wazuh plugin for Wazuh dashboard.

 A command line interface was created to use it.

 ## Requirements

-- NodeJS or Docker
+- Node.js or Docker

 ## Usage